 Mrs. Catharina Ververs who was born in Belgium on October 27, 1888 and died January 24, 1999 at age 110 years 51 days.

-Click to continue for Photos in Supercentenarian File 4 of 10.
+Click to continue to File No. 4 of 15.